nogibjj/Eric_Ortega_Rodriguez_Individual_Project_2/README.md

 ## LLM Assistance

-Throughout the development process, GitHub Copilot and other large language models (LLMs) were used to:
+Throughout the development process, large language models (LLMs) were used to:

 - Optimize Rust syntax
 - Implement efficient error handling